Rules of Conduct on Campus

-What measures will be taken to ensure safety?
+What other measures have been adopted to ensure safety?

-The verification of compliance with these requirements for anyone accessing Bocconi facilities will be carried out by random sample at special locations located at the entrance of Campus buildings.
+The verification of compliance with these requirements for anyone accessing Bocconi facilities is carried out by random sample at special locations located at the entrance of Campus buildings.

 In case of vaccination:

-- for the first dose of vaccines that require two doses, the certificate will be generated from the 12th day after administration and will be valid from the 15th day until the next dose;
+- for the first dose of vaccines that require two doses, the certificate will be generated within 48 hours after administration but will be valid from the 15th day and until the next dose;

-- in the cases of second dose or of single dose after previous infection or subsequent infection at least 14 days after the first dose, the certificate will be generated within a couple of days and will be valid for 12 months after the date of administration;
+- for the second dose and single dose after previous infection dose, the certificate will be generated within 48 hours and will be valid for 9 months after the date of administration;

-In cases of negative swab test, the certificate will be generated in a few hours and will be valid for 48 hours from the time of administration.
+- For negative rapid antigen tests, the certificate will be generated in a few hours and will be valid for 48 hours after testing

-In cases of recovery from COVID-19 the certificate will be generated within the following day and will be valid for 180 days (6 months).
+In cases of recovery from COVID-19, without being vaccinated or for infection acquired within 14 days of administering the first dose of the vaccine, the certificate will be generated within the following day and will be valid for 180 days (6 months).

-How will the Campus Certification checks be carried out?
+How are Campus Green Certification checks carried out?

-COVID-19 Green Certifications ("Green Pass") will be verified by random sample by authorized personnel at special locations at the entrance of University buildings.
+COVID-19 Green Certifications ("Green Pass") will be verified by random sample by authorized personnel at special locations at the entrance of University buildings until 30 April 2022.

 The verification involves the use of the national app "Verific19" developed by the Ministry of Health and installed on the devices supplied to the staff authorized to perform the check.